Law enforcement in South Korea: Appointment process

-Gender equality policy
+Gender equality

-As of April 29, 2018, about 13,000 female police officers and 3,000 female general administrative staff members are employed at the National Police Agency.
-This corresponds to 10.8% of all police officers.
-However, as of July 28, 2018, there are 16 high-ranking female police officers of Superintendent or higher, and there is only one female police officer in the current position of Superintendent of Police or higher.
-In response, the National Police Agency abolished the gender restriction ratio when recruiting Police Academy new students and hiring police executive candidates, and is expected to eliminate gender discrimination in police officer recruitment in the future.
+As of April 29, 2018, about 13,000 female police officers and 3,000 female general administrative staff members were employed at the KNPA.
+This constituted roughly 10.8% of all police officers.
+However, as of July 2018, there are sixteen female police officers ranked superintendent or higher.
+There is only one female police officer in the current position of superintendent of police or higher.
+In response to low female representation among police officers, the KNPA abolished the gender restriction ratio when recruiting police academy recruits and hiring police executive candidates.
+The government is expected to eliminate gender discrimination in police officer recruitment in the future.

 Equipment

 Transportation

 Korean police use various mobile devices to respond to security demands.
-In general, a 5-seater sedan is used, but in the case of mountainous or island areas, a sports utility vehicle is also used.
-In addition, motorcycles are used for quick site movement, and rotary wing aircraft are operated for aerial operations.
-In addition, buses are used to transport police officers in large numbers, ambulances are used to transport injured police officers, and restaurant vehicles and sanitation vehicles are operated for other conveniences.
+The most common is a five-seater sedan.
+Where the local geography is either mountainous or an island, a sports utility vehicle (SUV) may also be used.
+In addition, motorcycles are used, and rotary wing aircraft are operated for aerial operations.
+Buses are used to transport police officers in large numbers.

-The Korea Coast Guard operates 35 large ships, 39 medium ships, 110 small ships, 139 special ships, 6 fixed-wing ships, and 18 rotary-wing ships in order to respond to security demands at sea.
+The coast guard operates thirty five large boats, thirty nine medium boats, and 110 small boats.
+The coast guard also has 139 special ships, six fixed-wing aircraft and eighteen rotary-wing aircraft in order to respond to security demands at sea.

 Firearms

 Currently, South Korean police are allowed to carry 38-caliber pistols during operations.
-According to official data from the National Police Agency, the S&W (Smith & Wesson) Model 10 is to be used.
-However, the Smith & Wesson Model 10 has become outdated, and firearm usage trends have moved toward the S&W Model 60 which has a reduced barrel and weight and uses 357 Magnum bullets.
+According to official data from the KNPA, the Smith & Wesson Model 10 is the service revolver recommended by the agency for police.
+However, this gun has become outdated, and firearm technology and policing trends have encouraged the adoption of the S&W Model 60 by many departments.
+This revolver has a reduced barrel and weight and uses 357 Magnum bullets..